shydblog/Community-Applications-Moderators/README.md

   Note that both MinVer and MaxVer do not have to be present

 PublicServiceAnnouncement:  Contents of this file are read in case of an appfeed failure and display to the user.
 Edit and update accordingly during an extended outage

+Repositories.json

+Blacklist: true - blacklists the entire repository
+Deprecated: true - deprecates the entire repository
+RepoComment: string - adds a moderator comment to the entire repository
+Duplicated: array - Removes the specified repository from CA (due to a duplicated template with another author)